Yoga is one of the oldest forms of physical fitness. It is believed to be about five thousand years old.

 Increases Your Muscle Strength And Tone

-As you age, your muscles deteriorate if they aren’t kept in good shape.
-Yoga is good for older people to help them regain the loss of muscle strength and tone they may have lost or may be losing.
+It’s especially is good for older people to help them regain the loss of muscle they may have lost due to inactivity or illness.

 Builds Your Immune System

 Did you know that high exposure to stress can weaken your immunity; thus, making you more susceptible to sickness?

 Since yoga reduces stress, it promotes a healthy immune system which may help to reduce unwanted colds.

 Poses that focus on the expansion of the chest, such as Fish Pose, can help to eliminate sinuses found in the body.

 By expanding the chest, you are breaking up clogging mucus that can be found in the chest, lungs, and throat.